okta/okta.github.io/_source/_code/dotnet/jwt-validation.md

 When you use the Okta API to [obtain an authorization grant for a user](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user), the response contains a signed JWT (`id_token` and/or `access_token`).

-A common practice is to use attach one of these tokens to the `Bearer` header of future requests, to instruct your server to authorize the request for that user.
+A common practice is to send one of these tokens in the `Bearer` header of future requests, to authorize the request for that user.
 Your server must then validate the token to make sure it's authentic and hasn't expired.

 ## Who should use this guide